A reminder just ahead of flu season: When you roll up your sleeve for the shot this year, skip the standard version and

-Since the summer of 2022, the Centers for Disease Control and Prevention (CDC) is officially recommending that adults 65 years and older get immunized with what’s known as a high-dose or adjuvanted influenza vaccine.
+Since the summer of 2022, the Centers for Disease Control and Prevention (CDC) has recommended that adults 65 years and older get immunized with what’s known as a high-dose or adjuvanted influenza vaccine.
 These shots can offer greater protection to older people, who, due to immune system changes that happen with age, do not have as strong a response to vaccination as younger, healthier people.

 Older adults are more susceptible to complications from the flu.
 In fact, it’s estimated that between 70 and 85 percent of seasonal flu-related deaths and 50 to 70 percent of flu-related hospitalizations occur in people 65 and older.